cpcwood/psql-backup-s3/README.md

 # PSQL Database Backup to AWS S3

-Perform encrypted rotating backups of a PostgreSQL database stored in AWS S3 using Linux cron or Kubernetes CronJob.
+Perform scheduled encrypted backups of a PostgreSQL database to AWS S3, in a virtual machine using Linux cron, or Kubernetes cluster using CronJob.
+The script provides the option to set a backup rotation period.

 ## Setup AWS